CL-BZH/Undirected-Graph-Algorithms/README.md

 * `struct Prim: MST`
 * `struct Kruskal: MST`

-An `MST` object is a vector of `MstElement` of size the size of the graph.
+An `MST` object has a vector of `MstElement` of size the number of vertices in the graph.
 This is where the nodes of the graph are instatiated *(remember a graph object defines only the topology of a graph)*.
 So, an `MstElement` stores a pointer to a node *(nodes are created on the heap)* and a boolean telling if the node was selected.
 It also has a field to store the id of its parent.
 The value given to the node by the algorithm is stored in the node itself *(see `Node` class in `graph.h`)*.
 The `MstElement` class also overload the '`>`' operator so that pointers to MST's elements can be compared by the STL priority queue.
 The base class called `MST` is generic and defines the interface for real implementation of the minimum spanning tree algorithms.
 Hence `run()` is a pure virtual function.
 It takes as argument the id of the node to set as root for the spanning tree *(by default it is node 0)*.
 So far only the Dijkstra-Jarnik-Prim's algorithm is implemented (see the override of `run()` in `struct Prim`).

 The `MST` methods are: